DRIVING/TOWING - 4WD DRIVING SKILLS

 Use anticipation when you’re driving, so you don’t have to brake to wash off speed and then have to build it up again – particularly when towing.

 Try cruising at lower speeds.
-It’s easy to measure the difference in fuel consumption if you cruise on the bitumen at 95km/h instead of 110km/h.
+It’s easy to measure the difference in fuel consumption when you cruise on the bitumen at 95km/h instead of 110km/h.
 On dirt, knock your speed back to a more economical and safer 80km/h.
 In the case of the average 4WD you’ll get at least a 10 percent fuel saving by slowing down.